Duckhorn Portfolio (NYSE:NAPA) Releases FY 2022 Earnings Guidance

-Duckhorn Portfolio (NYSE:NAPA – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+Duckhorn Portfolio (NYSE:NAPA – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $0.59-$0.62 for the period, compared to the consensus estimate of $0.60.
 The company issued revenue guidance of $369.00 million-$373.00 million, compared to the consensus revenue estimate of $367.74 million.

-A number of equities analysts have recently issued reports on NAPA shares.
-Evercore ISI started coverage on Duckhorn Portfolio in a research note on Monday, March 14th.
-They set a buy rating and a $26.00 target price for the company.
-Royal Bank of Canada raised Duckhorn Portfolio from a sector perform rating to an outperform rating and set a $23.00 target price for the company in a research note on Monday, March 28th.
-Finally, Barclays increased their target price on Duckhorn Portfolio from $20.00 to $21.00 and gave the stock an equal weight rating in a research note on Monday, June 6th.
-One investment analyst has rated the stock with a hold rating and six have assigned a buy rating to the stock.
-Based on data from MarketBeat, the company presently has an average rating of Buy and an average target price of $24.71.
+Duckhorn Portfolio (NYSE:NAPA – Get Rating) last announced its quarterly earnings results on Thursday, June 2nd.
+The company reported $0.17 EPS for the quarter, beating analysts’ consensus estimates of $0.13 by $0.04.
+Duckhorn Portfolio had a net margin of 17.02% and a return on equity of 8.06%.
+During the same period last year, the company posted $0.09 EPS.
+On average, sell-side analysts expect that Duckhorn Portfolio will post 0.57 EPS for the current year.

-In related news, insider Pete Przybylinski sold 5,914 shares of Duckhorn Portfolio stock in a transaction on Monday, May 16th.
-The stock was sold at an average price of $20.02, for a total value of $118,398.28.
-Following the transaction, the insider now owns 454,432 shares in the company, valued at $9,097,728.64.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, insider Alex Ryan sold 25,942 shares of Duckhorn Portfolio stock in a transaction on Friday, June 3rd.
-The shares were sold at an average price of $21.88, for a total value of $567,610.96.
-Following the completion of the transaction, the insider now owns 1,568,901 shares in the company, valued at approximately $34,327,553.88.
+In related news, insider Alex Ryan sold 25,942 shares of the company’s stock in a transaction that occurred on Friday, June 3rd.
+The shares were sold at an average price of $21.88, for a total transaction of $567,610.96.
+Following the completion of the transaction, the insider now directly owns 1,568,901 shares in the company, valued at approximately $34,327,553.88.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, insider Sean B.A.
+Sullivan sold 15,761 shares of the company’s stock in a transaction that occurred on Friday, May 13th.
+The stock was sold at an average price of $20.10, for a total transaction of $316,796.10.
+Following the transaction, the insider now owns 166,655 shares of the company’s stock, valued at $3,349,765.50.
 The disclosure for this sale can be found here.
-Insiders have sold 75,117 shares of company stock worth $1,533,180 in the last 90 days.
-Insiders own 3.70% of the company’s stock.
+In the last ninety days, insiders have sold 75,117 shares of company stock valued at $1,533,180.
+3.70% of the stock is currently owned by insiders.

-Institutional investors have recently modified their holdings of the stock.
-Royal Bank of Canada raised its position in Duckhorn Portfolio by 24.9% in the second quarter.
-Royal Bank of Canada now owns 4,299 shares of the company’s stock valued at $94,000 after purchasing an additional 857 shares during the period.
-Morgan Stanley purchased a new position in Duckhorn Portfolio in the first quarter valued at about $136,000.
-Toroso Investments LLC purchased a new position in Duckhorn Portfolio in the fourth quarter valued at about $221,000.
-Bank of America Corp DE raised its position in Duckhorn Portfolio by 1,792.6% in the second quarter.
-Bank of America Corp DE now owns 9,936 shares of the company’s stock valued at $219,000 after purchasing an additional 9,411 shares during the period.
-Finally, Metropolitan Life Insurance Co NY raised its position in Duckhorn Portfolio by 46.0% in the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 10,140 shares of the company’s stock valued at $237,000 after purchasing an additional 3,195 shares during the period.
-Hedge funds and other institutional investors own 95.72% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the stock.
+Vanguard Group Inc. increased its position in Duckhorn Portfolio by 3.2% in the 1st quarter.
+Vanguard Group Inc. now owns 3,458,959 shares of the company’s stock valued at $62,918,000 after acquiring an additional 107,700 shares during the period.
+BlackRock Inc. increased its position in Duckhorn Portfolio by 3.1% in the 1st quarter.
+BlackRock Inc. now owns 2,287,931 shares of the company’s stock valued at $41,618,000 after acquiring an additional 69,305 shares during the period.
+Federated Hermes Inc. increased its position in Duckhorn Portfolio by 7.5% in the 1st quarter.
+Federated Hermes Inc. now owns 2,279,202 shares of the company’s stock valued at $41,458,000 after acquiring an additional 159,389 shares during the period.
+Royal Bank of Canada increased its position in Duckhorn Portfolio by 0.9% in the 1st quarter.
+Royal Bank of Canada now owns 1,205,981 shares of the company’s stock valued at $21,936,000 after acquiring an additional 10,661 shares during the period.
+Finally, State Street Corp increased its position in Duckhorn Portfolio by 18.3% in the 1st quarter.
+State Street Corp now owns 740,447 shares of the company’s stock valued at $13,469,000 after acquiring an additional 114,613 shares during the period.
+Institutional investors and hedge funds own 95.72% of the company’s stock.

 Duckhorn Portfolio Company Profile (Get Rating)